Code of Conduct

 Safe, Healthy, & Balanced

-Our business partners will ensure a safe and healthy workplace.
+Our business partners will ensure a safe and healthy workplace setting to prevent accidents and injuries to health arising out of, linked with, or occurring in the course of work or as a result of the operation of the employers’ facilities.
 They will promote safe practices by providing written safety and health policies and procedures that minimize negative impacts on the workplace environment, reduce work-related injury and illness, and promote the general health of employees.
 Our business partners must maintain systems to detect, avoid and respond to potential employee health and safety risks.
 They must provide training and adequate equipment to ensure workplace safety practices.
 This requirement also applies to residential facilities provided, if any.

 Our business partners will protect human health and the environment by meeting applicable regulatory requirements, including those covering workplace safety, air emissions, solid/hazardous waste, and water discharge.
 They will adopt responsible measures to mitigate negative operational impacts on the environment and strive to continuously improve environmental performance.